 |miner's inch||author's revisions|

 Apostrophes with Words ending in "s"

 Although practices vary, for words that already end in "s," whether they are singular or plural, we typically indicate possession simply by adding the apostrophe without an additional "s."

 |Mars’ atmosphere||interviewees’ answers|

-Convention, frequency of usage, and—to be honest—the economy of advertising, sometimes dictate that the apostrophe is dropped.
-In proper names that end in "s," especially of geographic locations and organizations, the apostrophe is often omitted.
-And in everyday combinations where possession is automatically understood, the apostrophe is often dropped.
+Convention and frequency of usage sometimes dictate that the apostrophe is dropped.
+In proper names that end in "s," especially of geographic locations, acamedic institutions, and government entities, the apostrophe is often omitted.
+Likewise, in everyday combinations and with acronyms where possession is automatically understood or contextually irrelevant, the apostrophe is not needed.

 |United States government||Hells Canyon|

 |an FDA regulation||the NIOSH position|

 For the confused and curious, here are some "Apostrophes for Dummies" websites: